 “A kid?”
 She didn’t like the sound of that.
 Not one bit.
 “What kind of kid?”

 “I don’t know, the teenager kind!”
 Pierce said, sounding exasperated.
 Then he narrowed his eyes at her.
 “Stop being paranoid.
-The boss trusts you more than anyone else I’ve seen.
+The boss respects you, which is more than I can say for a lot of people.
 Even if this is a recruitment mission, and he didn’t say it was, your position is more than secure.”